 Drinks cost about $7 to $11 per drink.
 Additionally, there is a mandatory 15% gratuity charged on top of to the advertised drink prices.

 On the first day of the cruise my girlfriend (now wife) won an $89 off certificate to the spa on the cruise ship.

 She had always wanted a massage so she splurged for a hot stone massage that ended up costing $65 after the discount, which is probably similar to what we’d pay locally for a massage so it wasn’t a horrible deal.

-We ordered room service for breakfast a few times and it is customary to tip them as well.
+We ordered room service for breakfast a few times.
+It is customary to tip the room service waiters, too.
 We ended up spending $8 on room service tips.